Baking Diary – Log 8 – 09.05.2012

 Croissant Take 2 – edible but not so sure enjoyable

 After the first time making super bad croissants, the failure hurt my confidence in baking so badly that I cowardly retreated from this challenge for very long time, almost a year.
-I almost never could collect enough courage to get over it and try again if it wasn’t for Bear, he loves, not like, loves this pastry and asked me continuously to try just one more time.
 And then I though to myself – “Who do you think you are, little fastidious pastries?
 I won’t let you defeat me!”
-Sometimes, my competitiveness does help, huh?
+Sometimes, my competitiveness does help, huh? 😉

 So, in summer 2011, one more time, I was on my little kitchen counter, continuing the quest for a great croissant.